expede/EIPs/EIPS/eip-code-translations.md

 Localization logic should be UI independent in order to maintain consistency across many different interfaces.

-### Compatible with `revert`

-The code to human-readable string mappings that this standard enables are orthogonal to revert and are not meant be used as a replacement, but instead as a potential compliment to "revert with reason".

 ### Boolean Return Values

 Setting or retrieving a human-readable string returns with it a boolean value.
 This is to represent success or failure when looking for a code, and is meant to be used as an alternative to checking if the string is empty.
 This is also useful as a fallback.
 In the event that a code has not been mapped for the localization in use, the default localization can be applied instead with more ease.